choupit0/MassVulScan/README.md

 - NSE script vulners.nse (https://github.com/vulnersCom/nmap-vulners)

 **I invite you to read the file "requirements.txt" if you have difficulties.
 It will tell you how to install each of the prerequisites.**

+A new feature in version v1.7 of the script will install for you all the prerequisites necessary for the script.
+Only Debian OS family is currently compatible.
+This feature has been validated on the following 64bit OS (2 core CPU and 2GB RAM ~12 minutes):
+- Debian 10.0
+- Elementary 5.0
+- LinuxMint 19.1
+- Ubuntu 19.04
 # How the script works?
 The main steps of the script:
 1) Express identification of hosts that are online (nmap)